Operating Principles

 Dr.Web MeshD uses the following connection types:

-Client (service)—used by Dr.Web MeshD to connect to other cloud hosts.
-These hosts are clients of services provided by the given host.
+Client (service)—used by Dr.Web MeshD to connect to other cloud hosts that are clients of services provided by the given host.

-Components of Dr.Web for UNIX Mail Servers operating on the host and accessing services provided by the cloud through Dr.Web MeshD operating on the same host connect to it via a local UNIX socket.
+Dr.Web for UNIX Mail Servers components operating on the host and accessing services provided by the cloud through Dr.Web MeshD operating on the same host connect to it via a local UNIX socket.
 At that, a client connection is not used.

 Partner (peer to peer)—used by Dr.Web MeshD for interaction with peer (within a service) partner cloud hosts.
 Usually such horizontal connections are used for scaling and distributing the load when interacting with the cloud, as well as for synchronization of cloud hosts.

-Uplink—used by Dr.Web MeshD to connect this host (client) to cloud hosts (service providers) (for example, distribution of virus databases updates, file transmission for scanning, and so on).
+Uplink—used by Dr.Web MeshD to connect this host (as a client) to cloud hosts (service providers) (for example, distribution of virus database updates, transmission of files for scanning, and so on).

-The use of all three types of connections is configured independently for different cloud services.
-At that, the same host can be configured as a server for processing client requests within a service (for example, providing fresh updates) and as a client within another service (for example, remote file scanning).
+The use of all three types of connections is configured for different cloud services independently from each other.
+At that, the same host can be configured as a server for processing client requests within a service (for example, providing latest updates) and as a client within another service (for example, remote file scanning).

 Within cloud, hosts perform authorized interaction via a secure SSH protocol, that is, all sides of interhost communication are always mutually authenticated.
 For the authentication, host keys are used according to RFC 4251.
 The client connection from the local component is always considered as trusted.